Jakeoil/math/README.md

 Note: getting there, the figure seems easy to add, funky stuff with the types though.

 Bounds logic:
--   [ ] Fix bounds logic so that items that do not create a bounds will not need to return a [0000].
+-   [X] Fix bounds logic so that items that do not create a bounds will not need to return a [0000].
 This essentially forces a zero point to be added to the bounds.
 The receiver of the bounds should gracefully ignore it.
 -   [ ] create a nice measure routine
--   [ ] The redraw function which changes canvas dimensions should also compute a new 'base' based on 0,0 or a given base, where the upper left part of the drawing will be contained.
+-   [X] The redraw function which changes canvas dimensions should also compute a new 'base' based on 0,0 or a given base, where the upper left part of the drawing will be contained.
 It's probably a better idea to just use translate on the canvas and not change the command.
+Nope, was able to make a do{while} loop in drawCanvas.

--   [ ] Make bounds logic so it follows the canvas rectangle interface. x,y,len x,len y (will this buy me anythine?)
+-   [X] Make bounds logic so it follows the canvas rectangle interface. x,y,len x,len y (will this buy me anything?)
+Not worth it.

--   [ ] Does it make sense to integrate the central point in bounds? not really, any negative values in the min will tell you how far to move all locs to the right/down.
+-   [S] Does it make sense to integrate the central point in bounds? not really, any negative values in the min will tell you how far to move all locs to the right/down.
   Positive values could be used to move business closer to the margins. g.translate(x,y) may be sensible.